SLAM for Visually Impaired People: a Survey: Introduction

 \section{Introduction}

-One of the topics that many researchers have widely addressed in the past decades is developing assistive technology as a substitute for the sight of visually impaired people.
-The main goal of these studies was to guide and assist VIB people in navigating safely in unknown environments without the help of a sighted assistant.
-Navigation requires finding an optimal path to the desired destination, perceiving the surroundings, and avoiding obstacles.
-All these functionalities need to accurately localize the VIB user in the environment.
+\PARstart In recent decades, there has been increasing research interest in developing assistive technologies to enhance spatial navigation for blind and visually impaired (BVI) individuals.
+In most cases, the main goal is to guide and assist BVI people in navigating safely in unknown environments without the help of a sighted assistant.
+Navigation is a complex task; it requires finding an optimal path to the desired destination, perceiving the surroundings, and avoiding obstacles.
+Crucially, all of these functionalities need to accurately localize the BVI user in the environment.
 There are several approaches for localization, such as the global positioning system (GPS), radio frequency identification (RFID), and simultaneous localization and mapping (SLAM)~\cite{panigrahi2021localization, alkendi2021state}.
 Each has advantages and challenges and is used in different applications.

-GPS is a localization technique employed in outdoor scenarios owing to its affordability to the end user, wide coverage of the Earth, and easy integration with other technologies.
-However, this technique suffers from certain restrictions, which make it challenging in some scenarios.
-Satellite signal blockage, inaccuracy, and line-of-sight restrictions in places affected by walls and other obstacles and being affected by weather conditions are among these limitations~\cite{alkendi2021state}.

-Approaches based on RFID utilize small low-cost tags for localization.
+GPS is a localization technique employed in outdoor scenarios owing to its affordability to the end user, wide coverage of the Earth, and ease of integration with other technologies.
+However, this technique suffers from limitations like satellite signal blockage, inaccuracy, and signal loss caused by weather conditions, walls, and other obstacles~\cite{alkendi2021state}.
+Approaches based on RFID utilize small, low-cost tags for localization.
 To localize an agent, a set of RFID tags must be installed in the environment~\cite{panigrahi2021localization}.
 Although localization can be accurately performed using an RFID scheme, taking advantage of this technique requires a pre-installed infrastructure.